Sugar Hill to Host its Eighth Annual Sugar Rush Arts Festival

 In addition to DIY crafts for all to bring home, Sugar Rush will have a juried art show representing local, regional, and international talent.
 50 artists will have their mixed media artwork on display at Sugar Hill’s Art Gallery during festival hours on Saturday and Sunday.
 Juried pieces will be on display at the Sugar Hill Art Gallery on Nov.
 4.

 ALL STARS Performing Arts dancers will perform several times during Sugar Rush.
 Join dancers for an interactive dance where the ALL STARS will teach and perform dances themed to “Alien Dance” at 1 p.m. on Saturday and 4:30 p.m. on Sunday.
 On The Stage Theatre Alliance will also perform on the various stages throughout the festival.

 The festival’s music will feature performances by the Broad St. Concert Band, Sammy Shepard, Once a Rebel, North Gwinnett Middle School Guitar Ensemble, Bach to Rock, The Long Shots, KymBerli Dee, David Heyton, Lee Gamble, J Calvin Cartwright, and Alexis Tiborczszeghi.
 In between musical performances, visitors can participate in a pet costume contest, donut eating contest, and a costume contest.

-Public parking can be found at Sugar Hill Church and Sugar Hill Elementary School, a shuttle will be available for visitors to and from the festival.
+Public parking can be found at Sugar Hill Church and Sugar Hill Elementary School (open after 11:30 a.m. on Saturday.)
+A shuttle will be available for visitors to and from the festival.
 ADA parking will be located in the lower parking deck of City Hall.
 Road closures will be placed on W. Broad St., Church St., and Temple Dr.

 If you are interested in volunteering, please click here to fill out a form.